Single-valued integration and double copy: Introduction

 \subsection{Framework}

 Let $k$ be a field which admits an embedding $\sigma: k \hookrightarrow \CC$.
 Typically, we shall take $k=\QQ$, $k$ a general number field, or $k=\CC$.
 We work in the following setting:

 $(\star)_k$ \quad : \quad Let $X$ be a smooth projective variety of dimension $n$ over $k$, and let $A, B\subset X$ be divisors with no common irreducible component such that $A\cup B$ is a normal crossing divisor in $X$.
-By resolution of singularities, any period integral can be expressed as a period of the relative cohomology of $(\star)_k$.
+By resolution of singularities, any period in the sense of Kontsevich--Zagier \cite{kontsevichzagier} can be expressed as a period of the relative cohomology of $(\star)_k$ for $k$ a number field.
 More precisely, let

 denote relative algebraic de Rham cohomology.
 It is a finite dimensional vector space over $k$.
 Let us denote the relative Betti or singular cohomology by

 where we use the notation $X_\sigma=X\times_{k,\sigma}\CC$, and so on.
 It is a finite dimensional vector space over $\QQ$, dual to the singular homology of $X_{\sigma}\backslash A_{\sigma}(\CC)$ relative to $B_{\sigma}(\CC)$.
 According to de Rham \cite{derhamthese} and Grothendieck \cite{Grothendieck}, integration of algebraic differential forms over cycles (\ref{introIdef}) can be interpreted as a canonical and natural comparison isomorphism